 - At least he found out that his letters were being read.

 - The Reveal of Rorshach IIs identity and backstory: hes Reggie Long, the son of the original Rorschachs psychiatrist.
-His life was going to hell, with his parentss marriage disintegrating and his hopes to follow in his fathers footsteps being crushed.
+His life was going to hell, yet he hopes to follow in his fathers footsteps (unaware that Rorshach was breaking him and causing his marriage to disintegrate).
 When Ozymandias dropped his psychic squid in New York, Reggie watched his parents and thousands of others die horrible deaths, while the squids psychic attack drove him insane.
 He ended up in the same run-down mental hospital Byron Lewis was committed to, where he regularly fought with the orderlies and was abused by them.
-Eventually he got ahold of Malcolms psych evaluation of Walter Kovacs and, taking inspiration from Byron, decided to become the new Rorschach and bring Ozymandias to justice.
+Eventually he got ahold of Malcolms psych evaluation of Walter Kovacs (though only the parts where Malcolm believed he was healing Kovacs, before he Took a Level in Cynic) and, taking inspiration from Byron, decided to become the new Rorschach and bring Ozymandias to justice.
 He tracked Veidt down... and found him a miserable, guilt-ridden mess desperately trying to make things right.
 Reluctantly, he agreed to work with Veidt to find Doctor Manhattan, leading to the events of the comic.

 - Mothman staring silently into the raging inferno of the asylum before quietly walking into it, like a moth to a flame.Reggie: Byron?